officialErnests/Underkill/README.md

 > - Dmg numbers
 > - Can't skip kill anim <;
 ### AUDIO ~1h 48m -25h 3m
 Added some ultrakill sounds so you don't have to sit in silence.
+Menu navigation sounds.
 > - Audio
+## Day 7
+### FULL AUDIO ~2h 58m -28h 1m
+Added selection sounds, and making enemies screem when shot, and adding equipment sounds.
+Started making enemy attacks and planing out how to make it modular and so on so it is more flexable than hardcoded.
+> - More menu audio
+> - Attack system planed out
+> - Enemies heads are animated :D
+>> Also found out bug where the visuals glitch out when you try to use mercy but go back and use attack (it's only visual so no biggie, but i aint fixing it till adding more wepons)